cscc-usdb/.github/profile/README.md

 <br/><br/>

-## Members And Contributors
+## Members And Collaborators
-A big thank you to all our members and contributors who have dedicated their time and effort to make this community thrive.
-See the list of contributors.
+A big thank you to all our members and collaborators who have dedicated their time and effort to make this community thrive.
+See the list of [collaborators](https://github.com/orgs/cscc-usdb/outside-collaborators?page=1).